 Study Abroad Process

-Students interested in overseas studies should ideally visit the Office of Education Abroad one year before actually submitting an application in order to explore program options and learn more about the next steps in arranging academic credit, completing pre-requisites, and obtaining financial aid for their intended programs.
-When a student is prepared to begin an application, he or she should arrange to meet with an advisor by making an appointment through the on-line system at: http://international.umd.edu/studyabroad/196 .
+Students interested in overseas studies should ideally visit EA one year before actually submitting an application in order to explore program options and learn more about the next steps in arranging academic credit, completing pre-requisites, and obtaining financial aid for their intended programs.
+When a student is prepared to begin an application, he or she should arrange to meet with an advisor by making an appointment through the on-line system at: www.international.umd.edu/studyabroad .

 Types of Study Abroad Programs

-Maryland Administered Programs: Students may receive Maryland resident credit for programs sponsored by academic departments and administered by Education Abroad.
-These include semester programs in Copenhagen, Haifa, Korea, London, Nice, Seville, Berlin, Barcelona, and Rome, as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
+Maryland Semester (Maryland-in), Maryland Short Term & Freshmen Abroad programs: Students may receive Maryland resident credit for programs sponsored by academic departments and administered by Education Abroad.
+These include semester programs in Copenhagen, Florence, Perugia, London, Nice, Seville, Berlin, Barcelona, Rome and Kiplin Hall (UK), as well as more than 70 short term courses taught by Maryland faculty during the summer, winter term, and spring break in locations ranging from Morocco to Brazil.
+This also includes Terrapin Takeoff and Destination programs for spring admitted freshmen.
 In addition to high-quality instruction, Maryland programs offer cultural activities, internships, and service opportunities to help students maximize their engagement with the host-country culture.

-Maryland Approved and Affiliated Programs: EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students, Macquarie University (Australia), The Education Abroad Network, ACTR Russia, and the University Studies Abroad Consortium (USAC).
+Approved Programs and Affiliate Programs: EA administers a wide range of programs in collaboration with vetted study abroad providers and universities, including The Council on International Educational Exchange (CIEE), the Institute for the International Education of Students (IES), International Christian University (Japan), Leiden University, (The Netherlands), The Education Abroad Network (TEAN), American Councils (ACTR), and the University Studies Abroad Consortium (USAC).